Overview of the system;

 - If you are using Watch, the Spider might take a long time to switch off (the blue LED keeps flashing and does not go out) and it may send false SOS messages.

 What Can You Do About it?

 - Do you have electrically heated windows?

 - Make sure that the Spider has a clear view of the sky and is not placed under any metallic objects (ie window struts)

 - Spiders should not be placed directly next to other GPS units

 Testing the Spider outside the cockpit can help eliminate whether the Spider is being affected by something in the aircraft or in a poor position.
 It can be tested in a car using the cigarette connector or another aircraft where you are not experiencing the issue.
 Test the Spider with a different cable if available.

 Did this resolve your issues?

-If not, please reply to the initial ticket with the following information;
+If not, please contact us at email@example.com with the following information;

 - Spider Serial number